-RiVax Ricin Toxin Vaccine is Soligenix's proprietary heat stable recombinant subunit vaccine developed to protect against exposure to ricin toxin.
-RiVax® contains a genetically altered version of a Ricin Toxin A (RTA) chain containing two mutations that inactivate the ricin molecule's toxicity, invented initially at the University of Texas Southwestern.
+Soligenix, Inc. RiVax® vaccine is a proprietary heat-stable recombinant subunit vaccine developed to protect people against exposure to ricin toxin.
+RiVax contains a genetically altered version of a Ricin Toxin A (RTA) chain containing two mutations that inactivate the ricin molecule's toxicity, invented initially at the University of Texas Southwestern.

-The solid, lyophilized material can then be returned to a liquid form immediately before use by simply adding sterile water and mixing before injection.
-Because sterile water is also very common and very stable, this results in an extremely convenient product that can be stored for extended periods.
+The solid, lyophilized material can then be returned to a liquid form immediately before use by adding sterile water and mixing before injection.
+Because sterile water is also widespread and very stable, this results in an extremely convenient product that can be stored for extended periods.
 Long-term storage and ease of use are key attributes for a product that may be stockpiled.

 Soligenix, Inc. is a late-stage biopharmaceutical company (Nasdaq: SNGX) focused on developing and commercializing products to treat rare diseases where there is an unmet medical need.

 RiVax Ricin Toxin Vaccine is indicated to prevent death following exposure to a lethal dose of ricin toxin that causes cell death once it penetrates the cell membrane.
 Ricin toxin can penetrate cells within four hours of exposure.
 Depending on the route of exposure (ingestion, inhalation, or injection), ricin toxin has different initial symptoms.
 Regardless of the initial route of exposure, ricin poisoning results in death with sufficient exposure.